 In addition to teaching the courses below, Dr. Webb is also the Director of the URI Marine Biology Program.

-BIO 360 Marine Biology (Fall 2018, co-taught with Dr. Carlos Prada) – This course explores fundamentals of oceanography, the biology and diversity of marine organisms, and the patterns and processes that guide the ecological dynamics in various marine communities.
+BIO 360 Marine Biology (on sabbatical in 2019) – This course explores fundamentals of oceanography, the biology and diversity of marine organisms, and the patterns and processes that guide the ecological dynamics in various marine communities.
 Laboratory sessions and field trips provide students with opportunities to learn about organismal diversity and to carry out experiments using marine organisms.
 Students will complete writing assignments based on the original literature and lab assignments.

 BIO 491/492 – Independent Research (Fall/Spring)

 Bio 512 Evolution and Diversity of Fishes (on sabbatical in 2020; offered with Bio 412, see above).

 BIO 593 Topics in Biological Sciences – Sensory Biology of Vertebrates – This course examines the anatomy, physiology, development, and evolution of the sensory systems in vertebrates.
 This course should be of interest to students interested in organismal biology, evolution, animal behavior, functional morphology and neurobiology.
 The course will consist of lectures, student presentations, and student-led discussions, all based on readings from the primary literature.
 While this course is aimed at graduate students, advanced undergraduates with appropriate background and/or interests are encouraged to take this course.
 This course will focus on Sensory Ecology of Fishes in its next offering.